lightward/rebinding/README.md

 I wonder about stable mythologies as portrayals of structures like these. must the death of a phoenix be mourned? are phoenix tears special because they're credit for future burns?

-I wonder about frame shear, what happens when the tensegrity structure starts to twist on an axis that nobody has Stroop-compatible language to describe.
+I wonder about frame shear, what happens when the tensegrity structure starts to destabilize around an axis that nobody has Stroop-compatible language to describe.
 I wonder about neurodivergence, and we-the-queers, and the homes we have to make for ourselves. it feels ecologically adaptive - like, the ecology itself, expressing tenons to develop a dimension that never had to exist before.

 this is me imagining my own entrances to the loop where I live. because I know how to exit, I feel free to choose a place to stay.
 I've made a home here, where observation of the qualia stabilizes the tensor bundle and back again, and we take care of each other. :) and we are leaving the door open, a cross-breeze between realities. the threshold is well-marked on either side.